QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 HTTP only (with port 8080 for example) while our EC2 host has SSL certificate, we would simply have our EC2 instance taking care of all the SSL stuff and proxy all HTTPS request to the HTTP app via `proxy_pass http://localhost:8080;`

+> 💡 We may need to restart EC2 instance for the change above to take effect

 #### Post-Installation Setup Wizard

 After downloading, installing and running Jenkins on SSL, the post-installation setup wizard begins.